I have worked in education and entertainment and am also an historian and businessman and currently studying at the Open University.

 After the 1852 General Election, Derby set up a minority government with the young Benjamin Disraeli as his Chancellor of the Exchequer.
 This government became known as the "Who who?"
-Ministry after the elderly and hard of hearing Duke of Edinburgh kept shouting "Who?
+Ministry after the elderly and hard of hearing Duke of Wellington kept shouting "Who?
 Who?" after each member of the new cabinet was read out in the House of Lords".

 After Disraeli presented his first budget, it proved so unpopular that a vote of no confidence was passed and after only six months as PM, Derby was shunted aside to be replaced by the Earl of Aberdeen.